olafz/percona-clustercheck/README.md

 First, create a clustercheckuser that will be doing the checks.

-    mysql> GRANT PROCESS ON *.* TO 'clustercheckuser'@'localhost' IDENTIFIED BY 'clustercheckpassword!'
+    mysql> GRANT PROCESS ON *.* TO 'clustercheckuser'@'localhost' IDENTIFIED BY '123@123Aa!'

 Copy the clustercheck from the repository to `/usr/bin` and make it executable.
 Then copy the `mysqlck.socket` and `mysqlchk@.service` files (under `systemd`) in the repository to `/usr/lib/systemd/system` and make them world-readable.